Colossians Chapter Three

 Colossians 3:20 & 21

-Children, obey your parents in everything, for this pleases the Lord.
-Fathers, do not embitter your children, or they will become discouraged.
+Children, obey your parents in everything; for this pleases the Lord.
+Fathers, don't irritate your children and make them resentful, or they will become discouraged.

 The same principle that governs the relationship between a husband and a wife should also govern the relationship between a parent and a child.
 If we, as parents, will love our children as Jesus does, then they will respect and obey us just as we respect and obey Jesus.